 Off-gassing to our knowledge was minimal with the current models, but in the past, when we purchased Tempur Pedics, there was a significant chemical smell.

 They seemed to have addressed this with the current models, and with their delivery of a mattress that is uncompressed, they seemed to have solved this issue.
 Something that definitely was corrected and the fact that they don’t show up in a box makes a big difference.

-There have been stories of problems with returns or exchanges, but you do get a 90 day tryout, 10 year warranty, and in-home delivery guaranteed by Tempur Pedic.
+You do get a 90 day tryout, 10 year warranty, and in-home delivery guaranteed by Tempur Pedic.

 Tempur Pedic Price

-|Split California King||$8598|
+|Split California King||$7998|

-Summary of the Tempur Pedic Cloud Luxe Breeze
+Summary of the Luxe Breeze

 Now, however, new entrants that are under $1000 are really taking a run at Tempur Pedic and saving a lot with the direct-to-consumer model, saving a lot for the consumer by cutting out the store distribution model.

-Layla, Nectar, and Loom & Leaf have as good quality and materials if not in some cases better with liberal sleep trials (Nectar offers 365 nights), great warranties, and delivered to your door with minimal hassle.
+Many of these new mattress companies have as good quality and materials if not in some cases better with liberal sleep trials (Nectar offers 365 nights), great warranties, and delivered to your door with minimal hassle.